 Marketing is all about measurement and optimization, so consider sharing the team’s KPIs during this meeting.
 You should review MQLs, conversion rates, content downloads, website traffic and any other key metric that the team tracks.
-This meeting is a great opportunity to educate more junior members of the team, or perhaps designers that are less focused on technical marketing, on what each of the metrics means and how their role impacts it.
+This meeting is a great opportunity to educate more junior members of the team, or designers who are less focused on technical marketing, on what each of the metrics means and how their role impacts it.

 4. Recognize wins and highlight shortcomings

-While the team is together, the lead should call out wins — a successful ebook launch or particularly strong MQL week — and be sure to give props to those who made an impact.
-At the same time, this meeting is an important space to highlight areas where the marketing performance is not where it needs to be, so the team can align focus to improve.
+While the team is together, the lead should announce wins — a successful ebook launch or particularly strong MQL week — and be sure to give recognition to those who made an impact.
+Equally important, this meeting is an opportunity to highlight areas where the marketing performance is not meetings its goals and discuss ways that team can align focus to improve.

 5. Provide company updates in a small group setting

-There are often non-marketing related company updates, like funding or executive hiring.
-While you also want to talk about that at All Hands, the functional department meeting is a good time to dive deeper into the details, answer questions, and ensure all voices are heard.
+There are often non-marketing related company updates, such as funding or executive hiring to discuss.
+While you also want to talk about that at All Hands, the functional department meeting is a good opportunity to dive deeper into the details, answer questions, and ensure all voices are heard.

 6. Assemble an agenda for post-meeting follow ups

 Often the results of the key project review in the marketing meeting is additional individual follow-ups with project leaders to provide feedback on specific blockers.
-I often spend about 30 minutes for the marketing meeting and an additional 15-20 minutes unblocking specific issues on projects and providing quick feedback on writing or design.
+I frequently spend about 30 minutes for the marketing meeting and an additional 15-20 minutes on unblocking specific issues with projects and providing brief feedback on writing or design.

-While it’s ok to provide verbal updates on the few key projects, having everyone sitting around the table is not a good time to dive into highly tactical details that are only related to specific team members is not a productive use of time.
+While it’s ok to provide verbal updates on a few key projects, having everyone sit around a table while diving into highly tactical details that are only related to specific team members is not a productive use of time.
 Keep the group meeting focused on strategic discussion, and do updates in writing using a tool like this.

 Big group design reviews